 Balloons over Bagan

 Speaking about the hot air balloons, that was the last disappointing thing about Bagan.
-The service was good, everything went as expected, however it's definitely not worth paying over 300 USD.
+The service was good, everything went as expected, however it's the price was high - 300 USD.
 The views were nice but not much more spectacular than the panorama you can admire from the sunset temple.
-I'll write an honest review about my experience of the hot air balloon over Bagan in one of the future posts.
+I've written an honest review about my experience of the hot air balloon over Bagan in this article.

 Copying without permission is not allowed.
 If you wish to use any of the site's content (photos or text) or work with us, please contact us.